kokkos/kokkos-core-wiki/docs/source/quick_start.rst

 .. note::

   You can create small shell scripts to manage and experiment with configuration details, following the GPU microarchitecture-appropriate examples below.
-Upon successful configuration, ``make -j`` to build, and ``make install`` to install.
+Upon successful configuration, ``make `` to build, and ``make install`` to install.